How Is Umbrella Take Home Pay Calculated? A Guide for 2026-27

 How much take-home pay would a £350/day contractor get in 2026-27?

-On roughly 46 working weeks with rolled-up holiday pay and standard assumptions, a £350/day contractor takes home around £46,600 per year net (plus around £3,400 going into their pension pot).
+On roughly 46 working weeks with rolled-up holiday pay and standard assumptions, a £350/day contractor takes home around £46,600 a year net, plus around £3,400 going into the pension pot.

 How does salary sacrifice affect umbrella take-home pay?

-Salary sacrifice reduces gross pay for tax and NIC purposes.
-You pay income tax and employee NIC on a lower figure.
+Salary sacrifice lowers gross pay for tax and NIC purposes.
+You pay income tax and employee NIC on a smaller figure.
 The saving goes into your pension.
-At the basic rate, each £100 sacrificed costs you about £73 net.
+At the basic rate, each £100 sacrificed costs about £73 net.

 Why does umbrella take-home pay seem low compared to the day rate?

-Employer NIC (15%), income tax, employee NIC, and the umbrella margin all come out before or from your gross pay.
-A £350/day rate funds all of those.
+Employer NIC at 15%, income tax, employee NIC, and the umbrella margin all come out before or from your gross pay.
+A £350/day rate has to cover all of them.
 The day rate is not your gross pay.

 Can I sacrifice below the National Minimum Wage?

-No. Your umbrella must keep your effective hourly rate at or above £12.71 (NLW 2026-27) after salary sacrifice.
+No. Your umbrella must keep your effective hourly rate at or above £12.71 in 2026-27 after salary sacrifice.
 If you hit that floor, the umbrella caps your sacrifice at the compliant level.